frees-io/freestyle/docs/src/main/tut/docs/integrations/monix/README.md

 ### Async

-There is also the _freestyle-async-monix_ module mentioned in the [async callback section](/docs/effects/async/), which allows you to work with callback based APIs in freestyle and translate your `FreeS` program in the end to a type like Monix' `Task`.
+There is also the _freestyle-async-monix_ module mentioned in the [async callback section](/docs/effects/async/), which allows you to work with callback-based APIs in freestyle and translate your `FreeS` program in the end to a type like Monix' `Task`.